GBerrow/MS1/README.md

 | **Projects Section** |                                                                                        |                                           |                                             |           |
 | Project Demo Buttons | When clicked, the user is redirected to the live project demos.                        | Clicked project demo buttons              | Redirected to live project demos.           | Pass      |

+### Mobile Responsiveness Testing

+The website was tested on various mobile devices to ensure responsiveness and functionality:

+- **iPhone SE** (iOS 14)
+(assets/images/iphone-se.png)
+- **Samsung Galaxy S8** (Android 9)
+(assets/images/samsung-galaxy-s8.png)

+Both portrait and landscape modes were tested to ensure that the layout, images, and interactive elements adjusted correctly.
+All interactions, such as tapping buttons and submitting forms, worked as expected, with no visual or functional issues identified.

 ### Conclusion

 The website has undergone extensive testing and validation across a variety of devices, browsers, and platforms to ensure a seamless, accessible, and high-quality user experience.
 All identified issues during testing were promptly addressed, resulting in a website optimized for performance, responsiveness, and accessibility.
 As a result, the site delivers a consistent experience for all users, regardless of their device or browser, and meets modern web standards for usability and accessibility.